lgiordani/cabook/manuscript/part_3_gaudi_a_helper_library_for_clean_architectures_in_python/chapter_01_introduction.md

-# Part 3 - Gaudi: a helper library for clean architectures #

 # Introduction

 A clean architecture is not a framework in the common sense.
 From a certain point of view it is the opposite of a framework, as it pushes a structure that is modelled after your application and not the opposite.
 This doesn't mean however that everything has to be written from scratch every time.